kojimano/Megatron-DeepSpeed-ABCI/examples/MoE/readme_evalharness.md

 # How to run lm-eval on Megatron-DeepSpeed checkpoint using the original setup

+A great portion of this eval harness feature is inherited from https://github.com/bigscience-workshop/Megatron-DeepSpeed/pull/212, but with code/doc changes (e.g., to support case without pipeline parallelism and MoE models).

 This particular setup uses the normal deepspeed checkpoint and requires no conversion to Megatron-LM.

-This doc assumes usage on JZ, so some peculiar requirements in places.
-Ignore these if you're not running this on JZ.

 ## Prerequisites